WachterJud/qaul.net/ratman/README.md

 The interface that binds the Ratman router to underlying drivers is called `netmod`, which handles sending and receiving frames.
-A frame is a piece of data, whith a checksum, which may be part of a larger message.
+A frame is a piece of data, with a checksum, which may be part of a larger message.
 In the qaul.net repository, you can find several driver implementations for various platforms.
 If you need to write your own, don't hesitate to ask for help.

 Routing is then done by mapping a user ID to an interface (plus some target data that's left to the driver to interpret).
-This way Ratman is able to route across network boundries, and on unpriviledged hardware (such as phones).
+This way Ratman is able to route across network boundaries, and on unpriviledged hardware (such as phones).